 The 35.8-mile hike from Death Canyon Trailhead to String Lake Trailhead via Paintbrush Canyon on the Teton Crest Trail will always hold a special place in memory for me.
-When I first backpacked this route, more than a quarter-century ago, it was only the third backpacking trip I'd taken in a Western national park.
+When I first backpacked this route, nearly three decades ago, it was only the third backpacking trip I'd taken in a Western national park.
 (The first was in Yosemite, a route described in this e-guide; the second was in Denali.
 I aimed high.)
 I also, later, took my kids on it when they were in grade school.

 There are very good reasons it pops up on the radar of so many backpackers and routinely appears on lists of America's best backpacking trips.
-(Here's my list.)
+(Here's my top 10 list.)

-Few wilderness trips in the country measure up, step for step, to a multi-day trek along the Teton Crest Trail and the feeder trails that access it.
-Setting aside that Grand Teton National Park arguably ranks among the top five parks for backpackers, the TCT delivers a consummate backpacking experience.
+Few wilderness trips in the country measure up, step for step, to a multi-day trek along the Teton Crest Trail.
+Grand Teton National Park arguably ranks among the top five parks for backpackers and the TCT delivers a consummate backpacking experience.

-Frequent views of the Teton skyline and cliff-flanked canyons get better every day (when hiking south to north).
+Frequent views of the Teton skyline and cliff-flanked canyons get better every day (hiking south to north).
 Campsites range from really nice to gorgeous.
-The wildflower displays, which follow the snow melting away in July and last into August, are superb.
+The wildflowers, which follow the snow melting away in July and last well into August, are superb.
 You'll enjoy mountain lakes and creeks and have a pretty good chance of seeing moose, elk, marmots, pikas, mule deer, and black bears.
-On top of all that, the summer weather remains mostly stable and predictable-although intense afternoon thunderstorms are common.
+Plus, the summer weather remains mostly stable and predictable-although intense afternoon thunderstorms are common.